UBC-CIC/Hospital-Admissions-Forecasting/docs/training-and-experimentation-guide.md

 ### Launching a Training Job with a Finalized Model

 Once you have decided which model to select, you can edit the `config.py` file to select the final model and the final list of parameters for the model.
+Review the training .csv file name in the script you are using (rf_script.py or xgb_script.py) and change the name accordingly in the _parse_args function.
+See example below:

+parser.add_argument("--file_name", type=str, default="ED_UBC_20240924_ImagingAdded.csv")

 Once this is configured, you may run the `launch_training_job.ipynb` notebook to launch the training job and save the model artifact to a specified S3 directory so it can be deployed as an endpoint for inference.